art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `title` - Name of this resource
 * `content` - The text of this section
 * `weight` - Number representing this section's sort order
-* `depth` - Number representing how deep in the navigation heirarchy this section resides
+* `depth` - Number representing how deep in the navigation hierarchy this section resides
 * `publication` - Name of the publication this section belongs to
 * `publication_id` - Unique identifier of the publication this section belongs to
 * `last_updated_source` - Date and time the resource was updated in the source system